jhucsf/fall2023/assign/assign05.md

 You can also spawn a netcat "server" using the following commands:

 ```
-nc -l -p <port>
+nc -l <port>
 ```

-where port is a number greater than 1024.
+where port is a number greater or equal to 1024.
 You would then type in the server responses yourself in the netcat terminal window after you get a client connected to the "server" following the sequence diagrams above.